Is It Safe to Travel to Azerbaijan in 2026?

 Solo Travelersvery high

-Solo travelers face extreme risks from terrorism and armed conflict, particularly near the borders with Iran and Armenia, where landmines are prevalent.
+Solo travelers face significant risks from terrorism and civil unrest, particularly in areas near the border with Armenia and southern regions where armed conflict is ongoing.

 Business Travelershigh

-Business travelers may encounter significant operational disruptions due to the risk of terrorism and civil unrest, especially in areas near the borders.
+Business travelers may encounter operational disruptions due to the risk of terrorist attacks on public venues and transportation hubs, as well as potential travel restrictions in conflict zones.

 Familiesvery high

-Families with children should avoid travel due to the high risks of terrorism and armed conflict, particularly in border regions where safety cannot be guaranteed.
+Families with children should avoid travel altogether due to the heightened risks of terrorism and armed conflict, particularly in landmine-contaminated areas.

 Remote Workershigh

-Remote workers may find limited connectivity in urban areas but should avoid border regions due to the risk of landmines and civil unrest.
+Remote workers may find urban areas suitable for work but should avoid travel to conflict zones and remain aware of the risk of terrorism in public spaces.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Azerbaijan.